How to Complete a Postal Change of Address

 - Regular mail forwarding is free (or $1 if completed online).
 Most mail classes will be forwarded piece by piece to your new address.

 - Premium Forwarding is a paid service where the USPS will hold your mail, package it, and ship it to you each week through the Priority Mail® service.
 The cost is a one-time enrollment fee of $20.10 in person or $18.45 online, then $20.10 for each week of service.
 This can be used for a minimum of 2 weeks to up to 1 year.
 Note that this service is not available for PO Boxes.

 There are two options for completing the process: at the Post Office or online.

 To forward mail at the post office

-If you go to the post office, bring 2 forms of ID (at least 1 photo ID) and evidence of residence at the primary address.
+Bring two forms of ID (at least one photo ID) and evidence of residence at the current address.
+IDs must be valid and contain information to show who you are.
 Acceptable forms of ID include: